zendframework/zend-config-aggregator/README.md

 ### Caching

-In order to enable config cache, you need to add `config_cache_enabled` key to the config, and set it to `TRUE` (use `ConfigManager::ENABLE_CACHE` constant for convenience)

-By default, cache is stored in `data/cache/app_config.php` file.
-This can be overridden using second argument of `ConfigManager`'s constructor:
+In order to enable configuration cache, pass cache file name as a second parameter to `ConfigManager` constructor:

 ```php
 $configManager = new ConfigManager(